xuzhg/Document/_posts/2015-04-17-02-03-model-builder-nonconvention.md

 ### CLR Models

 Non-convention model builder is based on CLR classes to build the Edm Model.
-The customer-oder business CLR classes are present in abstract section.
+The customer-order business CLR classes are present in abstract section.

 ### Enum Type